christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-01.md

 ### Maximum signature lifetime

-Maximum signature lifetime (maximum_signature_lifetime) describes the maximum number of seconds after signature generation a parents signature on signed DNS information should expire.
-The maximum_signature_lifetime value applies to the RRSIG resource record over the signed DNS RR.
+Maximum signature lifetime (maximumSignatureLifetime) describes the maximum number of seconds after signature generation a parents signature on signed DNS information should expire.
+The maximumSignatureLifetime value applies to the RRSIG resource record over the signed DNS RR.
 See Section 3 of {{RFC4034}} for information on the RRSIG resource record.

-A client MAY assign "maximum_signature_lifetime" to the controls of an RR set which is intended to be signed on the parent side.
+A client MAY assign "maximumSignatureLifetime" to the controls of an RR set which is intended to be signed on the parent side.
 A server MAY ignore these values, e.g. for policy reasons.

 Example: